Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 local-data-ptr: 192.168.1.241 peterepeat.home.arpa"

 Save the file.
-Check that the syntax is sane (unbound will check the syntax of the included file, too).
+Check that the syntax is valid (unbound checks the syntax of the included file, too).

 # unbound-checkconf